 Sights & Sounds of Christmas

 It’s the most wonderful time of year – time for Sights & Sounds of Christmas, again!
-Sights & Sounds is eight days full of holiday cheer and merriment.
-That’s right, eight days and a ho-ho-whole lot of fun!
+Sights & Sounds is six days full of holiday cheer and merriment.
+That’s right, six days and a ho-ho-whole lot of fun!
 (Sorry, we had to…) Carnival rides, petting zoos, concerts, really good food and so much more will kick off your holiday season on a very festive note.

 From daring coasters to charming thrills for the little ones, the carnival at Sights & Sounds has lots of options for traditional carnival games, exciting views from above and adrenaline.
 The carnival is open nightly Wednesday-Saturday and rides range from $1-$7 through Magic Money wristbands.